Non-binary teacher sparks calls for dress code changes - NewsBreak

 Non-binary teacher sparks calls for dress code changes

-SHREVEPORT, La. ( KTAL/KMSS ) – A heated debate over dress code and gender identity spilled over from social media and into a packed Caddo Parish School Board meeting Tuesday with concerns about indoctrination and demands for changes to the district’s dress code for teachers.Local teachers learn about what it means to be gender non-binary
+SHREVEPORT, La. ( KTAL/KMSS ) – A heated debate over dress code and gender identity spilled over from social media and into a packed Caddo Parish School Board meeting Tuesday with concerns about indoctrination and demands for changes to the district’s dress code for teachers.ALSO ON WJBF: Cafeteria Fire at Douglas Elementary School cancels Wednesday classes

 Parents and community members from within the district and beyond showed up at the meeting to express concerns about a transgender, non-binary University Elementary School music teacher who prefers the gender-neutral honorific Mx. rather than Ms. and dresses very colorfully.